Looking to explore some of the most famous landmarks in North America? We are here to help!

 The best way to visit Diamond Head is by hiking the Diamond Head Crater Trail that leads to it.
 The 1.6-mile (round trip) trail takes around 2 hours to complete and is a moderate-level hike that offers astoundingly beautiful views once at the summit.

 A credit card fee of $5 (at the time of writing) is required from non-Hawaiian residents and the trail is closed on Wednesdays.
-You can reach Diamond Head on foot from famous Waikiki Beach and it is a must-visit when you’re on Oahu!
+You can reach Diamond Head on foot from the famous Waikiki Beach and it is a must-visit when you’re on Oahu!

 Alternatively, if you want to see the crater from above, there are plenty of helicopter tours that will grant you unforgettable views!